SashaSemenishchev/SashaSemenishchev/README.md

-# Hi👋, My name is Alexander
+# Hi👋, My name is Oleksandr
 (or Sasha for shortned)
 ## I'm middle Java developer
 I know: